kfrajtak/WinAppDriver/README.md

 Currently, there is no installer.
 Clone the repository and build the executable from the sources.
 Use the executable found under `WinAppDriver.Server\bin\Debug\WinAppDriver.Server.exe`

-## External Requirements
-Some features use the [AutoIt](https://www.autoitscript.com/site/autoit/downloads/) automation DLL.
-Acquire the Zip release and copy `AutoItX3_x64.dll` to the WinAppDriver executable directory.

 ## Selenium
 ### Client driver version
 Latest client driver version 3.141.0.0 must be used when calling the server.